ManoManoTech/firefighter-incident/docs/Contributing/0001-setup-environment.md

 # Setup your Dev environment

-The following documentation assume you will use Docker to launch Redis and Postgres, and use a local Python 3.11+ environment with PDM for the server.
+The following documentation assume your system meet the [prerequisites](0000-prerequisites.md).

 ## Set your .env (part 1)